See Profiles for information about which user profiles can view or can change the account settings.

 Account time zone

-This setting defines the time zone used for charting (including the interactive charts and charts in a custom Dashboards page), alerting, reports, and the Event Log; and for timestamps such as Modified or Last Refresh, throughout the Dynatrace Portal.
+This setting defines the time zone used for charting (including the interactive charts and charts in a custom Dashboards page), alerting, reports, and the Event Log; and for timestamps such as Modified or Last Refresh, throughout the Synthetic Classic Portal.

 All time zones are relative to Greenwich Mean Time (GMT).
 For example, Eastern Time is GMT–5 and UK Daylight Saving Time is GMT+1.